Calvin Tucker's Redneck Jamboree: Reception

 Redneck Jamboree received negative reviews from critics, who focused on the game's lack of content and poor gameplay; it received a 30.5% from GameRankings.
 IGN's Aaron Thornton called the game "just a few simple mini-games thrown together in a lackluster package."
 He gave a token compliment to the game's variety, however, stating, "The mini-games are all pretty bad, but at least they're bad for a variety of reasons."

 GameZone criticized the game's initially restricted content, feeling that the decision to restrict players from all the games upon initially starting the game was a, "bad game design decision".
 Destructoid's Conrad Zimmerman said that the game ranked among "the worst gaming experiences I have ever had."

+Sequel

-However, the game did receive a sequel, Calvin Tucker's Redneck: Farm Animals Racing Tournament.
-Being a racing game, it shares nothing in common with Redneck Jamboree except for the Calvin Tucker branding.
+The game's sequel, Calvin Tucker's Redneck: Farm Animals Racing Tournament, is a racing game that shares nothing in common with Redneck Jamboree except for the Calvin Tucker branding.